miklevin/MikeLev.in/_posts/2025-11-14-pebble-trails-smug-mugs-sovereign-craftsmanship-ai-age.md

 than Tay, Elisa, Zork and everything like it that came before it, then all the better.
 It might stick.

+## The Chat UI as Eloi On-Ramp: Building Competitive Moats

 But that just creates the opportunity *to build a competitive moat* for those who realize the playground is more powerful than the (uneditable) context that's created by chat dialogues.